Blue Air

-Blue Air was a Romanian low-cost airline headquartered in Bucharest, with its former hub at Henri Coandă International Airport.
+Blue Air was a Romanian low-cost airline headquartered in Bucharest, with its hub at Henri Coandă International Airport.
 It was the largest Romanian airline by scheduled passengers flown.
 In 2017, Blue Air carried over 5 million passengers, a 40% increase over the 3.6 million passengers flown the previous year.
 As of September 2022, Blue Air served 75 scheduled destinations in 21 countries.

-Blue Air was forced to suspend all operations on 6 September 2022 and didn't resume any flights since.
-As of November 2022, its license had also been suspended and the dormant airline has been nationalized in December 2022.
+Blue Air was forced to suspend all operations on 6 September 2022.
+In November 2022, its license was suspended, and the now-dormant airline was nationalized in December 2022.
+In March 2023, Blue Air subsequently filed for insolvency.

 History

 Foundation and early years

 Founded by Nelu Iordache, Blue Air started operating in December 2004.
 Blue Air initially operated domestic and international flights, although domestic services were soon discontinued due to low sales and competition from TAROM, as well as Căile Ferate Române, the Romanian rail company.
 Blue Air resumed domestic operations in 2015, starting with Bucharest to Iași flights.

 On 12 April 2013, Blue Air's management announced that the airline was for sale.
 On 17 May 2013, the company was purchased by four Romanian shareholders, and BlueAir Transport Aerian SA's flight operations were transferred to Blue Air – Airline Management Solution SRL, a company that bailed the business out with EUR 30 million.
 In 2015, Blue Air reported a net profit of EUR 6 million, contrasting to the company's loss of EUR 400,000 in 2014.

 The airline transported 1.5 million passengers in 2014, an increase from the 1.35 million passengers in 2013.
 In 2015, the airline transported for the first time more than 2 million passengers.
 With a total of 25 new routes announced for 2016, the airline forecasts carrying close to three million passengers in 2016.